hackeryarn/blog/content/post/the-right-abstraction-for-lambdas.md

 ### Go

 If you want to use this technique with Go, [Apex gateway](https://github.com/apex/gateway) provides an easy way to translate lambda bound requests.
-You create your router as normal, pass the router to `http.Handle`, and use the gateway to start your server.
+You create your router as normal, pass the router to the `http.Handle` function, and use the gateway to start your server.
 Everything else is taken care of by the library.

 ```go